2magpies/ga-seir-project-1/README.md

 Low fidelity prototype: [Low-Fidelity](https://xd.adobe.com/view/83474e16-2e69-4ae0-5a98-d1051f513d9e-f576/)

+#### Coding Journal

 I created html (index), css, and js files in my project directory.
 The html houses minimal elements as most of the content will be called by user actions.

 Next, I started writing pseudo code in the js file.

 Once I had the pseudo code to display a question and 3 possible answers, I started writing js code.
-The expected behavior is very similar to the Dougie lab, so I used that as my model.
-I
+The expected behavior is very similar to the Pokemon and Dougie labs, so I used those as my models.
+The main difference I had to address is that I do not retrieve data from an API.

+I tried various approaches to organizing the question-answer data (1 question, 3 possible answers, 1 correct answer.
+Also, I want to include a hint in the form of an image, but that will probably not happen until the silver version.)
+Each approach had advantages and disadvantages.
+I was concerned that if I created separate objects by type of data (a question object, an answer object, et al), keeping the data matched properly would become a nightmare as I increase the number of questions.
+I decided to create an object called _questionList_ to house the question, three possible answers, and identify the correct answer.
+Hou, Jen, Jared, and Esin have each helped me build and update the _questionList_ object as my code went from supporting one question to multiple questions.
+(BTW, I'm up to six questions now, and one lesson learned is that testing would be much simpler if I only had two or three.)

+Coding for the **Let's Play** button was my next challenge.
+Lessons and labs on manipulating the DOM and adding event listeners provided the guidance I needed to select the button and identify the first function I needed: **handleLetsPlayButton**.

+I wanted the **handleLetsPlayButton** function to get a question and the three possible answers.
+Getting the question when I only had one in my object was simple.
+Later, when I wanted to call the next question, I needed help

+To create the answer buttons, I figured out how to get the desired behavior working if I wrote separate code for each answer to create the button element, add the innerText, and append it to the body.
+I really wanted to write one block of code that would handle all three possible answers.
+Hou advised me to use what works now and I could refactor it later to make it more elegant.

-I decided to code what I had so far versus finishing the pseudo code for the entire project.
-This turned out to be a poor idea.
-My advisor, Jen, suggested I start with "clean sheet" and write out everything in pseudo code; then, bring over the code from the initial file that I want to keep intact.
+Jumping in and coding once I had the pseudo code written for just the Let's Play button turned out to be a poor idea.
+When something was done, I wasn't clear on what's next.
+Jen suggested I start with "clean sheet" and write out everything in pseudo code; then, bring over the code from the initial file that I want to keep intact.
 To do this, I created a new js file (clean-script.js).
-I can see the benefits already!
+This really helped me focus on happy path code.
+My testing revealed some ugly behaviors, but since I had all of the initial requirements done, I could tell if my improvements broke anything.

+#### Lessons Learned

+Not all of my challenges were code related.
+Here's a short list of other helpful experiences from this project:

 ### Current Features

 ### Technologies Used

+HTML, CSS, Javascript

 ### Installation Instructions